JoseRaulBS/HighResMS/README.md

 # Quickstart Guide

 Download all the scripts and save them in the same folder.
-Just launch the "app.py" script from your favorite IDLE and the app will launch.
+Just launch the "app.py" script from your favorite IDE and the app will launch.

 If you are a Windows 10+ user and want to simplify the process, you can try downloading the optional executable and simply launch it (**antivirus may indicate risks since it is not a digitally signed application**).
 Due to GitHub file size limitations, I'll be happy to email you the file (see contact info) as soon as possible.